indratanusaha/indratanusaha.github.io/_posts/2025-11-08-my-blog-post.md

 Think of an educational system as a leveler.
 It shouldn't matter what the resources of the parents are, the schooling should be fair.
 In essence, I don't think that the financial barrier to schools should exist, nor should schooling be commoditized.
 That is where state education comes in.
 It could be that leveler.
 Now, about the educational system being a leveler regardless of the state of the previous generation.
 It boils down to ethics.
 Do you believe that just because a child was born poor, he doesn't deserve quality education?
 Or do you believe that regardless of the economic capability of the parents, the child should get access to quality education?
 If a talent in any field is lost due to some inability of the previous generation, then it is a net negative for the country & the world, & that empty space precisely gives the space for evil to rise, or inequality to seep in & fill the cracks.

+"Man is condemned to be free; because once thrown into the world, he is responsible for everything he does."
+(Jean-Paul Sartre, Being and Nothingness)

 How many Einsteins couldn't afford schooling?
 How many geniuses have we lost due to the economic barrier of education?
 If anything, the answer to these questions shows what kind of an equitable & righteous person someone is, regardless of the mask they put on their faces to pretend righteousness.